-Primary progressive aphasia (uh-FAY-zhuh) is a rare nervous system (neurological) syndrome that affects your ability to communicate.
+Primary progressive aphasia (uh-FAY-zhuh) is a rare nervous system syndrome that affects the ability to communicate.
 People who have it can have trouble expressing their thoughts and understanding or finding words.

-Symptoms begin gradually, often before age 65, and worsen over time.
-People with primary progressive aphasia can lose the ability to speak and write and, eventually, to understand written or spoken language.
+Symptoms begin gradually, often before age 65.
+They get worse over time.
+People with primary progressive aphasia can lose the ability to speak and write.
+Eventually they're not able to understand written or spoken language.

-This condition progresses slowly, so you may continue caring for yourself and participating in daily life activities for several years after the disorder's onset.
+This condition progresses slowly.
+People who have primary progressive aphasia may continue caring for themselves and participating in daily activities for several years.

-Primary progressive aphasia is a type of frontotemporal dementia, a cluster of related disorders that results from the degeneration of the frontal or temporal lobes of the brain, which include brain tissue involved in speech and language.
+Primary progressive aphasia is a type of frontotemporal dementia.
+Frontotemporal dementia is a cluster of disorders that results from the degeneration of the frontal or temporal lobes of the brain.
+These areas include brain tissue involved in speech and language.

-Primary progressive aphasia symptoms vary, depending on which portion of the brain's language areas are involved.
+Primary progressive aphasia symptoms vary based on which part of the brain's language areas are involved.
 The condition has three types.
 Each type causes different symptoms.
 Symptoms develop over time and gradually get worse.

 Semantic variant primary progressive aphasia

-- Difficulty comprehending spoken or written language, particularly single words
+- Trouble understanding spoken or written language, particularly single words.

 Logopenic variant primary progressive aphasia

-- Frequently pausing in speech while searching for words
+- Pausing and hesitancy during speech while searching for words.

 Nonfluent-agrammatic variant primary progressive aphasia

-- Poor grammar in written and spoken form
+- Poor grammar in written and spoken language.

-- May be accompanied by speaking problems such as errors in speech sounds (known as apraxia of speech)
+- May have problems speaking.
+This includes making errors in speech sounds, known as apraxia of speech.

-Primary progressive aphasia is caused by a shrinking (atrophy) of certain sections (lobes) of the brain, known as lobes.
+Primary progressive aphasia is caused by a shrinking of certain areas of the brain, known as lobes.
 In this case, the frontal, temporal or parietal lobes are affected.
 When areas of the brain shrink, it's called atrophy.
 The atrophy caused by primary progressive aphasia mainly occurs on the left side of the brain.
 The areas affected are responsible for speech and language.

 Atrophy is associated with the presence of certain proteins in the brain.
 The proteins may reduce brain activity or function.

 Risk factors for primary progressive aphasia include:

 - Learning disabilities.
-If you had a childhood learning disability, particularly developmental dyslexia, you might be at somewhat higher risk of primary progressive aphasia.
+People who had a childhood learning disability such as dyslexia might be at somewhat higher risk of primary progressive aphasia.

-- Certain gene mutations.
-Rare gene mutations have been linked to the disorder.
-If other members of your family have had primary progressive aphasia, you might be more likely to develop it.
+- Certain gene changes.
+Rare gene changes have been linked to primary progressive aphasia.
+If other members of your family have had it, you might be more likely to develop it.

 People with primary progressive aphasia eventually lose the ability to speak and write.
 This may take anywhere from 3 to 15 years.
 They also have trouble understanding written and spoken language.
-Some people develop substantial difficulty forming sounds to speak (a problem called apraxia of speech), even when their ability to write and comprehend are not significantly impaired.
+Some people are not able to form sounds to speak, even when they still have the ability to write and comprehend language.
+This is called apraxia of speech.

-As the disease progresses, other mental skills, such as memory, can become impaired.
-Some people develop other neurological symptoms such as problems with movement.
-With these complications, the affected person eventually will need help with day-to-day care.
+As the disease progresses, other mental skills such as memory, planning and organizing can be affected.
+Some people develop other symptoms such as problems with movement, balance and swallowing.
+With these complications, people with the disease eventually will need help with day-to-day care.

-People with primary progressive aphasia can also develop depression or behavioral or social problems as the disease progresses.
-Other problems might include blunted emotions such as unconcern, poor judgment or inappropriate social behavior.
+People with primary progressive aphasia also can develop depression as the disease progresses.
+Other problems might include blunted emotions such as not showing concern, poor judgment or inappropriate social behavior.

 To diagnose primary progressive aphasia, a neurologist or speech and language pathologist will likely review your symptoms and order tests.

-Doctors might conduct a neurological examination, a speech-language evaluation and a neuropsychological evaluation.
+Health care providers might conduct a neurological exam, a speech-language evaluation and a neuropsychological evaluation.
 Tests will measure your speech, language comprehension and skills.
 They'll also measure your recognition and naming of objects, recall, and other factors.

-Doctors might order blood tests to check for infections or look for other medical conditions.
-Genetic tests can determine if you have genetic mutations associated with primary progressive aphasia or other neurological conditions.
+Your health care provider might order blood tests to check for infections or look for other medical conditions.
+Genetic tests can determine if you have genetic changes associated with primary progressive aphasia or other neurological conditions.

-Magnetic resonance imaging (MRI) scans can help diagnose primary progressive aphasia, detect shrinking of certain areas of the brain and show which area of the brain might be affected.
-MRI scans can also detect strokes, tumors or other conditions that affect brain function.
+A brain MRI can help diagnose primary progressive aphasia.
+The test can detect shrinking of specific areas of the brain.
+MRI scans also can detect strokes, tumors or other conditions that affect brain function.

-Primary progressive aphasia can't be cured, and there are no medications to treat it.
+Primary progressive aphasia can't be cured, and there are no medicines to treat it.
 However, some therapies might help improve or maintain your ability to communicate and manage your condition.

 Speech and language therapy

 Working with a speech-language pathologist, focusing primarily on ways to make up for lost language skills, can be helpful.
-Although speech and language therapy can't stop the progression of the condition, it can help you manage your condition and may slow the progression of some symptoms.
+Although speech and language therapy can't stop the progression of the condition, it can help you manage your condition.
+The therapy also may slow the progression of some symptoms.

 Coping and support

-Losing the ability to communicate can be stressful and frustrating, both for the person with primary progressive aphasia and friends and family.
+Losing the ability to communicate can be stressful and frustrating.
+This is true for the person with primary progressive aphasia and friends and family.
 If you're a caregiver of someone with primary progressive aphasia, taking these steps can help everyone cope:

 - Learn all you can about the condition.